ymendel/stripe-ruby/README.md

 ## Development

-The test suite depends on [stripestub], so make sure to fetch and run it from a background terminal:
+The test suite depends on [stripelocal], so make sure to fetch and run it from a background terminal ([stripelocal's README][stripelocal] also contains instructions for installing via Homebrew and other methods):

-    go get -u github.com/brandur/stripestub
+    go get -u github.com/brandur/stripelocal
-    stripestub -port 6065
+    stripelocal -port 6065

 Run all tests: